 “You do if you don’t want me to be sick,” Roman said.

 Roman’s hands stilled.
-He remembered a time when the conversations between them flowed easily, when they could talk about anything and everything and nothing at all.
-“How’s your mother been?” he asked, voice teasing.
-When he glanced up, he saw Leandros biting back a smile, an expression the alfar corrected when he noticed Roman watching.
+He remembered a time when the conversations between them flowed like rushing water, when they could talk about anything and everything and nothing at all.
+“How’s your mother been?” he asked, teasing.
+When he glanced up, he saw Leandros biting back a smile.

-“I do,” Roman said easily, “But it got you talking.”
+“I do,” Roman agreed easily.
+“But it got you talking.”

 That was enough to get Roman through the rest of the stitches.
 When they were all out, only a fresh, pink scar remained.